|

 It grows to about 2 feet high during the season.

 The flowers are reddish green and appear May to July.
-Cut back the flowers to prevent the plant going to seed and becoming tough.
+Cut back the flowers to prevent the plant setting seed and becoming tough.

 You can increase your stock by dividing the roots in spring or autumn - plant these about 15 inches apart.